Kuberwastaken/engram/README.md

 ## Project Overview

-**ENGRAM** is a modern, open-source web platform designed to centralize all study materials for IP University students across 8 engineering branches and semesters.

-ENGRAM is and will **always stay free to access with no ads and no trackers**.
-It aims to provide instant access to notes, previous year questions,

-### **What We Have Now**
+This is... a very large scale project

+large scale enough that most others that've undertook it just give up due to the sheer volume.

+To not go down the same path, this is Open Source

+Some stuff we've proudly achieved

-- ✅ **Aggregated Content** - Notes from Dotnotes, SyllabusX, and Fifteenfourteen (with proper credits)
+- ✅ **Aggregated Content** - Notes from Dotnotes, SyllabusX, Kamati and Fifteenfourteen (with proper credits and attributions)
 - ✅ **Clean Interface** - Modern, space-themed UI with no ads or trackers
 - ✅ **Smart Organization** - Branch and semester-based structure
-- ✅ **Google Drive Integration** - Currently using JSON metadata with Google Drive links for 10,000+ materials
+- ✅ **Google Drive Integration** - Currently using JSON metadata with Google Drive links for 15,000+ materials

 ### **What's Coming Next**
-- 🚧 **Dedicated Materials Repository** - Moving away from Google Drive to a proper GitHub-based system

 - 🚧 **Community Upload System** - Easy pull request workflow for material contributions
 - 🚧 **Real-time Updates** - Always current materials with community maintenance
-- 🚧 **Contributor Recognition** - Your name on every note you upload
+- 🚧 **Contributor Recognition** - Your name on every note you upload (with potential backlinks)

-> **Note:** We're currently using JSONs with Google Drive links, but we're working toward a dedicated repository for notes.
-It's challenging to manage 10,000+ notes and we're still not complete, but we're committed to making it happen!
-The transition will
 <td align="center" width="33%">
 <br><strong>Scattered Resources</strong><br>
 <em>Most notes on present sites are old, new assignments don't get uploaded, and you REALLY have to dig to find quality material.</em>